wp-plugins/nomorecaptchas/readme.txt

 == Changelog ==

-= 1.2.9 =
+= 1.3.0 =
+* Fixed PageBuilder conflict
-* New for Contact Form 7 v3.9.3 compatibility - will not work with older versions of Contact Form 7
+* Note: will not work with versions of Contact Form 7 older that 3.9.3

 == Upgrade Notice ==

-= 1.2.9 =
+= 1.3.0 =
+* Fixed PageBuilder conflict
-* New for Contact Form 7 v3.9.3 compatibility - will not work with older versions of Contact Form 7
+* Note: will not work with versions of Contact Form 7 older that 3.9.3